Josh Fields (pitcher): Los Angeles Dodgers

-On August 1, 2016, Fields was traded to the Los Angeles Dodgers in exchange for minor league infielder Yordan Álvarez.
+On August 1, 2016, Fields was traded to the Los Angeles Dodgers in exchange for minor league infielder Yordan Alvarez.
 In 22 games, he pitched 19 1/3 innings and allowed only six earned runs for a 2.79 ERA.
 He did not allow any runs in 2 1/3 innings in the playoffs for the Dodgers.
 He signed a $1.05 million contract for 2017, avoiding salary arbitration.

 Fields struggled with his fastball velocity in spring training in 2017 and was optioned to the Triple-A Oklahoma City Dodgers to begin the season.
 However, he was added to the active roster a few days later when Rich Hill was placed on the disabled list.
 He pitched in 57 games for the Dodgers and was 5–0 with a 2.84 ERA.
 Fields pitched in four games in the postseason for the Dodgers.
 In Game Two of the 2017 NLDS against the Diamondbacks, he faced two batters in the top of the eighth inning, striking out J. D. Martinez before allowing a double to Daniel Descalso.
 In two appearances in the 2017 NLCS vs the Cubs, he retired Javier Báez on a flyball to center field in Game Two and Kris Bryant on a ground-out to second base in Game Four.
 Fields made one appearance in the 2017 World Series against the Astros.
-In Game Two, he entered the game in the top of the 10th inning and allowed back-to-back home runs to José Altuve and Carlos Correa followed by a double to Yuli Gurriel.
+In Game Two, he entered the game in the top of the 10th inning and allowed back-to-back home runs to Jose Altuve and Carlos Correa followed by a double to Yuli Gurriel.
 He was removed from the game without recording an out.

 Fields signed a one-year, $2.2 million, contract with the Dodgers for 2018, avoiding arbitration.
 He made 45 appearances with the Dodgers in 2018, with a 2.20 ERA but did not make the Dodgers post-season roster.

 On March 7, 2019, Fields was designated for assignment by the Dodgers.
+He was released three days later.

 Milwaukee Brewers

-On March 19, 2019, Fields signed a minor league contract with the Milwaukee Brewers.
-Fields opted out of his contract and became a free agent on April 30, 2019.
+On March 20, 2019, Fields signed a minor league contract with the Milwaukee Brewers.
+In eight appearances for the Triple-A Nashville Sounds, he struggled to an 8.22 ERA with five strikeouts and three saves across 7 2/3 innings pitched.
+Fields opted out of his contract and became a free agent on April 30.

 Texas Rangers

-On May 11, 2019, Fields signed a minor league contract with the Texas Rangers, and was assigned to the Nashville Sounds.
+On May 10, 2019, Fields signed a minor league contract with the Texas Rangers, and was assigned to the Nashville Sounds.
 With a 5.82 ERA and 19 strikeouts over 17 innings, he was released on June 29.